-The Continued Health Care Benefit Program is an optional health care program which, like COBRA benefits, is designed to be a transitional medical care program, not a permanent solution.
+The Continued Health Care Benefit Program is an optional health care program which, like COBRA, is designed to be a transitional medical care program.
 It is designed to provide insurance in between military health care coverage and a civilian health care program.
 Though the CHCBP is not Tricare, it does follow most of the same rules and benefits as Tricare Select.
-The main difference, as mentioned above, is that participants are required to pay a premium to participate.

-Continuous health care coverage and pre-existing coverage.
-The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan, or if you have pre-existing medical conditions (this is less of an issue since the Affordable Care Act came about, but it’s still a good idea to maintain continuous coverage).
+Continuous health care coverage and preexisting coverage.
+The benefit of using the CHCBP is that you will have continuous health care coverage, which can be important in qualifying for a new health care plan, especially if you are buying an individual health care plan or if you have preexisting medical conditions, though this is less of an issue since the Affordable Care Act was signed into law.

 Qualifying for Continued Health Care Benefit Program Benefits

-The main eligibility requirement is that the member must be coming out of Tricare coverage, or the Transitional Assistance Management Program (TAMP).
-This program is open to active duty military members, their families and dependents, divorced spouses who are not remarried, and children who exceed the age requirements for Tricare.
+The main eligibility requirement is that the member must be coming out of Tricare coverage or the Transitional Assistance Management Program (TAMP).